Android Product Experiences

 Retrieving Variables

-Change in Individual Variable Value
+Change Individual Variable Value

 Var variable = cleverTap.defineVariable("var_int", 1);